 About the Authors

-Ian Brown is Senior Research Fellow at Oxford University’s Oxford Internet Institute.
+Ian Brown is Professor of Information Security and Privacy at Oxford University’s Oxford Internet Institute.
 He is the editor of the Research Handbook on Governance of the Internet.

 Christopher T. Marsden is Professor of Law at the University of Sussex school of Law.
 He is the author of Net Neutrality: Towards a Co-Regulatory Solution, Internet Co-Regulation, and three other books.